MegrajChauhan/Merry/README.md

 >_If you wish to learn about the instructions that Merry supports or how they are encoded, please look in_ <span style="background-color: #000000; color: white; padding: 0.2em;">docs/opcodes.txt</span> _where I have tried my best to explain it._

 # Building the VM:
-In order to build the VM, you need CMAKE.
+In order to build the VM, you need MAKE.
 ```bash
 git clone https://www.github.com/MegrajChauhan/MerryV2
 cd MerryV2